Camps Viaduct improvement work

 What will change?

-We’re investing £6 million on carrying out essential steelwork repair work before removing the old paint and rust and then priming and re-painting the bridge.
+We’re investing £6 million in removing the old paint and rust, and carrying out essential steelwork repair work before priming and re-painting the bridge.

 This will address the breakdown of general paintwork and other issues throughout the structure.